-I wish it was just for the weekend, but now it’s been six long years.
+I wish it was just for the weekend, but now it’s been eight long years.
 I miss the macaroni and cheese, her soft hugs, the sound of her voice, and a thousand other things.

 I will be glad to see you again.
 I am lonesome for you.